SEPHIRONOVA/Data_Engineering_Projects/Project 3 - Data Warehouse/README.md

 1. Data stored in S3 is first loaded into AWS Redshift database for intermediate storage
 2. Fact Table is loaded with information by joining staging_events and staging_songs directly instead of multiple joins from Dimension Table
-3. Dimension Table is loaded with information in staging_events and staging_songs
+3. Dimension Table is loaded with information in staging_events and staging_songs as well as fact table

 ## Sample Query

-Sample Query is tested in the test.pynb jupyternotebook
+Sample Query is tested in the test.ipynb jupyter notebook

 ### User with most songplay
-'SELECT U.first_name, U.last_name, COUNT(1) as songplay_num
+SELECT U.first_name, U.last_name, COUNT(1) as songplay_num
 FROM songplays SP JOIN users U ON SP.user_id = U.user_id GROUP BY SP.user_id, U.first_name, U.last_name
 ORDER BY songplay_num DESC
- LIMIT 1;'
+LIMIT 1;

 ### Location with most artists
-'SELECT artist_location, COUNT(*) AS artist_num
+SELECT artist_location, COUNT(*) AS artist_num
 FROM artists
 WHERE TRIM(artist_location) IS NOT NULL
 GROUP BY artist_location
- ORDER BY artist_num DESC LIMIT 1; '
+ORDER BY artist_num DESC LIMIT 1;